 It isn't surprising that people often do not have a serious discussion about their financial situation.
 While talking about money is uncomfortable, avoiding it could prove disastrous.
-It's important to have a frank discussion before a person may experience illness or frailty, and a good place to start is a discussion about a Living Trust or a Will.
+It's important to have a frank discussion with a New York City living trust lawyer before a person may experience illness or frailty, and a good place to start is a discussion about a Living Trust or a Will.

 Typically, the Living Trust provides that the person creating the trust (the "grantor") transfer their assets into the Living Trust for their own benefit during their lifetime (lifetime "beneficiary") and then for the benefit of any beneficiaries (remainder "beneficiaries").
 The grantor will usually be the trustee of the Living Trust.
 This means that the grantor will control the trust property.
 In addition, the grantor can amend or revoke the Living Trust .
 One advantage of a Living Trust over a Will is the avoidance of probate.
 Probate is a state Court proceeding in which a Last Will is validated by the Court.
 All Wills must be probated to be effective.
 Which should you have, a Living Trust or a Will?
 You should consult with a qualified estate planning attorney to help you decide.

 It may not always be easy or accommodating to transfer assets into a Living Trust.
 Here is a list of potential assets that may need to be transferred.
 Remember, if the asset is not owned by the trust, the trust provisions cannot control its disposition.
 A living trust lawyer in New York City can advise you in greater detail.

 (a) Real Estate - if you want to transfer a home or other real property to a trust, a new deed must be made and recorded with the local real estate records.
 In New York City certain tax transfer forms such as the New York City Real Property Transfer Tax and New York State tax papers must be prepared and filed along with the deed.